FAIRsFAIR/dcc/README.md

 ### Acknowledgements

 This work is based on a notebook created as part of the FREYA project:
 Petryszak, R., Fenner, M., Lambert, S., Llinares, M. B., & Madden, F. (2020).
 FREYA PID Graph - Grant Outputs (1.1.1) [Computer software].
 DataCite. https://doi.org/10.14454/QAYM-KT26

-The second notebook is re-using a resource
+The second notebook is re-using a resource created by DataCite to demonstrate the impact of machine-actionble data management plans (DMPs) as part of the FAIR Island project:
+Garza, K. (2020). maDMPs Machine Actionable Data Management Plans (maDMPs) demonstration.
+(1.0.0) [Computer software].
+DataCite. https://doi.org/10.14454/W67K-5373

 ### How does this relate to FAIRsFAIR work
 This work is to support T3.3 of FAIRsFAIR and specifically supports the following themes therein:
 * Supporting Data Management Planning
 * Defining Data Interoperability Frameworks

-The vision for this exercise was
-> ADD MORE

 ## What FAIRsFAIR has done

-1. Re-using the FREYA notebooks that addressed the use cases we are interested in and validating them.
+1. Re-using the notebooks that addressed the use cases we are interested in and validating them.

 	* Running the notebook on grant outputs in Binder works fine with a different grant number, however the interactive plot of co-authorship relationships across all outputs cannot be created as the library used is not freely available any longer